 Spiced Cocktail Cherries are the ultimate gift for the cocktail lover in your life ~ be sure to make a double batch so you can enjoy them yourself!

 If you’ve followed this blog for any length of time you probably know that we have a thing for cocktail cherries in this house.
 My husband is a Manhattan drinker, and you can’t have a Manhattan without a cherry.
 He likes the expensive all natural ones, so I try and make my own as often as I can.
 We’ve long run through this summer’s LIMONCELLO CHERRIES.
 They were wonderful, but I’m more in a warm spicy mood now.
 These Holiday Spiced Cherries make great gifts, too, so if you see fresh cherries, grab them.
-Aside from their regular summer season, they show up at random times in my store, but you can often find them during the holidays.
-These are from Ecuador.

 If you’re used to the neon red dye # 40 version, a good gourmet cherry can be a revelation.
 The whiskey and spices slowly seep into the flesh of the fruit and not only flavor it but preserve it.
 Even if you don’t drink these can be used to garnish ice cream and other desserts, too.
 Depending on your level of self control, you could easily plow through the whole jar in a sitting, just popping these beauties into your mouth one after another.